-The dominant of G is D7.
-Thus we would have the sequence | D7 | G7 | C |, where D7 is the secondary dominant.
-This dominant is also called “Dominant of the dominant“, since it serves as dominant to another dominant.
+G’s dominant is D7.
+So, we would have the sequence | D7 | G7 | C |, where D7 is the secondary dominant.
+This dominant is also called “dominant of the dominant“, since it serves as dominant for another dominant.

-As V7 dominant is always a fifth above the chord that it will solve, we can “play” with successive circle of fifths.
-In the previous case, we played D7 before G7, but we could also play A7 before D7 and E7 before A7, creating the following sequence:
+Very well, the concept of a secondary dominant is already clear.
+Now we are going to show the implications that this concept can have.
+As the dominant V7 is always a fifth above the chord it is going to resolve, we can “play” with successive circles of fifths.
+In the previous case, we played D7 before G7, but we could also play A7 before D7 and E7 before A7, forming the following sequence:

 | E7 | A7 | D7 | G7 | C |

-First, E7 prepared to A, but A was with seventh, preparing to D, and then successively till finishing in C. This kind of progression is really used in Jazz.
+This sequence is one preparation after another, which was resolved only at the end in C. First, E7 prepared for A, but A was in the seventh, preparing for D, and so on until ending in C. This type of progression is widely used in jazz.

-Go to: Extended chord
+Go to: Module 8

 Back to: Module 7